-Exemption Name Explanation, limitations, responsibilities and approvals A contract made because of an emergency Where the Council has resolved that the contract must be entered into because of an emergency 2.
+Ex emption Name Explanation, limitations, responsibilities, and approvals 2.
 A contract made with, or a purchase from a contract made by, another government entity (including department or agency), government-owned entity or other approved third party.
-This exemption allows engagements: With another government entity or government owned entity.
+With another government entity or government owned entity.
 For example, Federal, State or Local Government or an entity owned by the Federal, State or Local Government; and/or In reliance on contracts and arrangements established by another government entity (including department or agency), local authority, local government group purchasing scheme, Municipal Association of Victoria (MAV) or National Procurement network members (e.g. Local Buy), Procurement Australia (PA).
 3. Extension of contracts while Council is at market Allows Council to extend an existing contract where the procurement process to replace the contract has commenced, and where the tender process or negotiations will take or are taking longer than expected.
 This exemption may be used when the establishment of an interim short-term arrangement with an alternative supplier is considered not to be in the public interest, as it may be cost prohibitive and/or present a risk in the delivery of critical public services to the municipality.
+4. Professional services unsuitable for tendering Examples include, but are not limited to; Legal Services, Insurance, Accounting (not including internal audit engagements).
+5. Novated Contracts and Leases Where the initial contract was entered into in compliance with the Act and due diligence has been undertaken in respect to the new party.
+6. Information technology resellers, software developers, software as a service (SaaS) products and cloud systems Allows Council to renew software licenses and maintenance and support, or upgrade existing systems, where there is only one supplier of the software who holds the intellectual property rights to the software.
+Includes but is not limited to: Microsoft Licensing, Adobe Licensing, Software as a Service products.
+A mandate must be approved by the CEO where Council enters into an agreement with a SaaS provider to ensure Value for Money is achieved, whilst ensuring it aligns with Councils strategic business objectives.
+7. Operating Leases Where a lessor leases an asset (generally a vehicle or plant and equipment) to the Council and assumes the residual value risk of the vehicle.

-Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Chief Operating Officer Version: 5.0 Issue Date: 23 August 2023 Next Review: 23 August 2024 Page 17/ 34
+Name Procurement Policy 2021-2025 This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 3.0 Issue Date: 23 November 2022 Next Review: 23 November 2025 Page 16/31